kristianmandrup/app-domain-ml/Readme.md

 Inspired by the domain modelling language in the book: [Domain Modeling Made Functional](https://pragprog.com/book/swdddf/domain-modeling-made-functional)

-## IDE support
+## IDE support with Language Server

 VS Code support will be coming in the near future.
-See [./Language-Server.md] for more details.
+See [Language Server](./Language-Server.md) for more details.
+An LSP client/server sample implementation has been started in the [lsp](./lsp) folder.
+Docs with LSP usage instructions can be found [here](./lsp/docs/Readme.md)

+Please help out make this a reality!

 ## Usage